Best GPUs for Running LLMs Locally in 2026

 - VRAM first, everything else second.
 For local inference, the memory ceiling determines which models you can run at all.
 We ranked around usable VRAM and what it unlocks.

 - Verified manufacturer specs only.
-CUDA core counts, memory bus width, TGP, and PSU recommendations come straight from the product listings — no inferred or rounded numbers.
+CUDA core counts, memory bus width, TGP, and PSU recommendations come from NVIDIA's published specifications.
+No inferred or rounded numbers.

 - Single-card practicality.
 Power draw, PSU requirements, and physical size matter when you are building around one GPU.
 We flagged the real-world build cost of each.